 For the power-hungry headphone lover.
 Small and mighty.
 Best Bar none.

 The GO Bar is the top-of-the-line ultraportable USB DAC/headphone amp that grants access to high-fidelity audio by connecting directly to a laptop, tablet or smart phone through the USB port.
 Whether you’re commuting, working, or traveling, the compact alloy case sports physical buttons for volume adjustments in addition to controls to select between various tuning options.
 The colored LED light column provides a clear guide to format and sample rate of the digital audio currently playing, showing whether XBass+ and/or XSpace are engaged.

+Available for $329 from iFi and Amazon.

 For The Home